Jordan's king replaces PM to subdue protests

 Jordan’s economy has struggled to grow in the past few years in the face of chronic deficits, as private foreign capital and aid flows have declined.

-Reporting by Suleiman Al-Khalidi in Dubai and Ellen Francis in Amman, Writing by Tom Perry and Suleiman al-Khalidi; Editing by Peter Cooney, Peter Graff, William Maclean
+Reporting by Suleiman Al-Khalidi in Dubai and Ellen Francis in Amman; Writing by Tom Perry and Suleiman al-Khalidi; Editing by Peter Cooney, Peter Graff and William Maclean